kurzdigital/Whale/README.md

 ## Usage
 To make two devices connect you have to ensure that at least the signaling server is running.
 If the two devices are in different networks you also have to run a stun or turn server.
-Make sure to start the app onto the two devices time-shifted.
+Make sure to start the app on the two devices time-shifted.
 When the connect button is enabled you are ready to make a call.
 All CallKit related code is placed within the `CallManager.swift` file.
 Almost all WebRTC connection related code comes from our [WAL lib](https://github.com/kurzdigital/WAL).